-- 1. Helmet holding cable
+- 1. Screwdriver

-- 2. Screwdriver
+- 2. "+" mark

-- 3. Holder
+- 3. "-" mark

 - 3. Pass the helmet holding cable through the buckle on the helmet strap.

-- 4. Hook the cable loops over the screwdriver, and then install the screwdriver first into the right-side holder and then into the left-side holder.
+- 4. Hook the cable loops over the screwdriver, install the screwdriver by first inserting the screwdriver into the holder with the "+" mark, and then slide the screwdriver toward the holder with the "-" mark.

-Make sure that the screwdriver is securely positioned between its holders, and then position the cable loops to the right of the machine before installing the seat.
+Make sure that the screwdriver is securely positioned between its holders, and then position the cable loops toward the middle of the screwdriver before installing the passenger seat.

-- 1. Helmet strap buckle
+- 1. Helmet

 - 2. Helmet holding cable

 - 3. Screwdriver

+- 4. Holder

-- 5. Install the passenger seat.
+- 5. Install passenger the seat.
 WARNING!
 Never ride with a helmet attached to the helmet holder, since the helmet may hit objects, causing loss of control and possibly an accident.
 [EWA10162]